Adolescent Amenorrhea occurs when a female doesn’t have a menstrual cycle (period).

 A young woman’s first menstrual cycle can begin anywhere from age 10 to 14.
 If it they never occur, it is called ‘primary amenorrhea’.
 If they occur but then stop for at least 3 months, this is called ‘secondary amenorrhea’.

-What are the different types of Pediatric Amenorrhea?
+What are the different types of Adolescent Amenorrhea?

 There are two types of amenorrhea: